Tuesday, May 21, 2013 String Slap Search

 On other consideration is the bow itself.
 This is less common, but possible.
 Your bow may not be a good fit for you.
 Every bow model is slightly different and it may be that the one you are using is just not quite fitted well to you.

 I would recommend to seek out an archery professional about your form and possibly your bow.
-You can find one in our Retail section.

 Good luck.